Reunion, Florida: Amenities

-Reunion Resort has several upscale amenities such as a 5 acre water park with a winding lazy river, two-story water slide and children's interactive play area.
+Reunion Resort has a 5 acre water park with a winding lazy river, two-story water slide and children's interactive play area.
 Reunion has a spa, a tennis complex, biking and walking trails as well as a fitness center and fitness programs.
 Reunion Resort is currently owned and operated by Kingwood International Resorts.

-Accommodations
+Accommodation

-Reunion Resort's portfolio of luxury real estate comprises condominiums and estate homes, many of which are offered as short stay vacation rentals directly from the resort or via independent owners and property managers.
-A smaller number of properties are occupied as permanent residencies.
+Reunion Resort's portfolio of luxury real estate comprises condominiums and estate homes, both short stay vacation rentals and permanent residences.

-The Bear's Den Park is a Jack Nicklaus-branded recent addition to the resort, offering two additional gated subdivisions within the golf community.
+The Jack Nicklaus-branded Bear's Den Park has two gated subdivisions within the golf community.
 Phase 2 of the Bear's Den Park is deed restricted as residential only, the first of its kind within Reunion Resort.

 Reunion on TV

 The Big Break VII: Reunion at Reunion aired on the Golf Channel in 2007 and featured competitors from past seasons competing for PGA and LPGA tour exemptions at Ginn Reunion Resort.